openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Communication with the Batch Credential Endpoint MUST utilize TLS.

-The Client can request issuance of multiple Credentials of certain types and formats in one Batch Credential Request.
-This includes Credentials of the same type and multiple formats, different types and one format, or both.
+The Client can request issuance of multiple Credentials, that may be:
+* different Credential Configurations (with possibly different Credential Formats)
+* different Credential Datasets
+* different Credential instances of the same Credential Dataset (with different cryptographic material)
+* a combination of the points above

+It is important for Wallets to distinguish these options, as they may imply different behaviour for the user experience as described in (#todo).

-## Batch Credential Request {#batch-credential_request}
+## Batch Credential Request {#batch-credential-request}

-The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential-request)) to request the issuance of multiple Credentials at once.
-A Batch Credential Request MUST be sent as a JSON object using the `application/json` media type.
+A Client makes a Credential Request to the Credential Endpoint by sending the following parameters as a JSON object in the entity-body of an HTTP POST request using the `application/json` media type with the following parameters:

-The following parameters are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
-Array that contains Credential Request objects, as defined in (#credential-request).
+Array that contains Batch Credential Request objects, each of these objects may refer to a different Credential Configuration or the same Credential Configuration with a different Credential Dataset.
+  * `format`: REQUIRED if the `credential_identifiers` parameter was not returned from the Token Response.
+It MUST NOT be used otherwise.
+See (#credential-request).
+  * `credential_identifier`: REQUIRED if `credential_identifiers` parameter was returned from the Token Response.
+It MUST NOT be used otherwise.
+See (#credential-request).
+  * `proofs`: REQUIRED if the `proof_types_supported` parameter is non-empty and present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
+It contains an array of proof of possessions the cryptographic key material the issued Credential would be bound to.
+Each element within the array  contains an object of a proof as defined in (#proof-types).
+Each of these proofs requests an instance of a Credential with the same Credential Configuration and Credential Dataset but with different cryptographic binding.
+* `credential_response_encryption`: OPTIONAL.
+See (#credential-request).

-Below is a non-normative example of a Batch Credential Request:
+Below is a non-normative example of a Batch Credential Request requesting:
+* 2 Credentials for the same Credential Configuration and Credential Dataset but with different cryptographic binding keys
+* 2 Credentials for the same Credential Configuration but with different Credential Dataset

 ```
 POST /batch_credential HTTP/1.1